Purdue-ECE-32300/lab_book/source/lab_05.md

 1. Record the position of the rotor.
 Without disturbing the rotor, turn off the DC signal to the phase-$a$ winding and then energize the phase-$b$ winding and allow the rotor to settle to its equilibrium position.
-Turn off phase-$b$ and turn on phase-$c$.
+Turn off phase $b$ and turn on phase $c$.
 Continue manually stepping the phase voltages through the $a$-$b$-$c$ $\cdots$ sequence until the motor has made one full revolution.
 Record the number of steps required to complete a full revolution.
 From this, calculate the step length (degrees per step) and